Remarkable upper bounds for interpolation error constants on triangles: Asymptotic analysis for

-The problem comes down to the problem of showing the non-negativeness of a multivariate polynomial in 14 variables, which is not intrinsically difficult, but the formula transformation is so complicated that it is presented in Lemma~\ref{quodoratic-form} of the Appendix 1 (Section~\ref{Appendix1}).
+The problem comes down to that of showing the non-negativeness of a multivariate polynomial in 14 variables, which is not intrinsically difficult.
+However, since the formula transformation is very complicated, it is presented in Lemma~\ref{quodoratic-form} in Appendix~\ref{Appendix1}.
 This allows us to prove the theorem. \end{proof}

-\section{Numerical Results}
+\section{Numerical results}

-In this section, we present numerical results to show the validity of the formula $K_j(T)$.
-We note that the values obtained in this section are the results of approximate calculations and have not been explicitly verified, as the goal here is to indicate that our formulas fit well.
-We show the values of the upper bounds for $C_j(T)$ obtained by Theorem~\ref{BoundbyFiniteResult}, that of $K_j(T)$ in Theorem~\ref{formula}, and that of $C_j(T)$ themselves.
+In this section, we present numerical results to show the validity of the formulas $K_j(T)$.
+We note that the values obtained in this section are the results of approximate calculations and have not been explicitly verified, as the goal here is to demonstrate that our formulas fit well.
+We show the values of the upper bounds for $C_j(T)$ obtained using Theorem~\ref{BoundbyFiniteResult}, those of $K_j(T)$ in Theorem~\ref{formula}, and those of $C_j(T)$ themselves.
 The upper bounds for $C_j(T)$ are obtained as follows:

 We compute $C^{(n)}_j(T),\;j=1,2,3,4,\; n=10, 20$ via MATLAB R2024b.
-As for $C_j(T)$ themselves, we cannot determine their values analytically.
-Therefore, we compute the following values:
+For $C_j(T)$ themselves, we cannot determine their values analytically.
+Therefore, we compute the following values.

-where $\mathcal{P}_{10}$ denote the space of polynomials with degree less than or equal to $10$.
+where $\mathcal{P}_{10}$ denotes the space of polynomials in two variables of degree at most $10$.

 We present the numerical results in Table~\ref{Table:C_1} to Table~\ref{Table:C_4}; all numerical results are rounded up to seven decimal places.
 Note that $T_{a,b},\;0\le a\le\dfrac{1}{2},\;0<b\le1$ provides all shapes of triangles and, due to the scaling property, the relative error between the upper bound and the optimal value depends only on the shape of the triangle.
-We also show the graph of $\widetilde{C}_j(T_{a,b})$ and $K_j(T_{a,b})-\widetilde{C}_j(T_{a,b})$ in Fig.~\ref{FigC1} to Fig.~\ref{FigK4}.
+We show the graphs of $\widetilde{C}_j(T_{a,b})$ and $K_j(T_{a,b})-\widetilde{C}_j(T_{a,b})$ in Fig.~\ref{FigC1} to Fig.~\ref{FigK4}.

-These numerical results indicate that the sharp and explicit upper bounds are obtained by the formulas introduced in Theorem~\ref{formula}.
+These numerical results demonstrate that sharp and explicit upper bounds are obtained using the formulas introduced in Theorem~\ref{formula}.